How to Capitalize on the Giving Tuesday Buzz, After Giving Tuesday

 Start your series by giving some context to your work.
 For example, the donor may know you’re a hunger nonprofit, but that doesn’t mean they know where you work or what makes your organization different from others.
-What is most important in a welcome series, though, is to inspire supporters and show how you can make an impact, together.
+When you’re crafting your welcome series emails, remember that your number one goal is to inspire supporters and show how you can make an impact, together.

 Your email welcome series only needs to be two or three emails, but taking the time to get new supporters up to speed will nurture the relationship and prime readers to take action.

 Retaining a donor means getting them to give again, so the process of following up ultimately includes asking supporters to take action.
 Most social impact organizations run major year-end fundraising campaigns soon after Giving Tuesday, which is the perfect opportunity to re-engage supporters who didn’t give then.